Roman Catholic Diocese of Spokane: 2015 to present

 In 2015, Pope Francis named Auxiliary Bishop Thomas Daly from the Diocese of San Jose as the next bishop of Spokane.
 In a February 19, 2020, statement, Daly wrote that he was concerned by the Gonzaga University School of Law's establishment of an LGBTQ+ Rights Clinic without first consulting him.
 In his statement, Daly speculated that the clinic might bring the law school "into conflict with the religious freedom of Christian individuals and organizations."
 He also expressed fear that it "will be actively promoting, in the legal arena and on campus, values that are contrary to the Catholic faith and Natural Law."

-In June 2020, Dr. Rob McCann, the head of Catholic Charities of Eastern Washington, posted a video in which he endorsed the Black Lives Matter movement and described the Catholic Church as racist.
-In the video, McCann stated that "For me, as a White person, saying 'I'm not a racist' is like saying 'a fish is not wet'".
-He also said that "My Catholic Church and my Catholic Charities organization is racist...
-Our Catholic faith tradition was built on a tradition that a baby born in a manger in the Middle East was a White baby."

-Daly met with McCann, then posted a statement disapproving of McCann's statements along with the violence at some George Floyd protests.
+Daly met with Rob McCann, the head of Catholic Charities of Eastern Washington who in 2020 had posted a video endorsing the Black Lives Matter movement, and then posted a statement disapproving of McCann's statements along with the violence at some George Floyd protests.
 Daly further stated that "BLM is in conflict with Church teaching regarding marriage, family and the sanctity of life."
-He condemned the "horrific and unjustified" murder of George Floyd and outlined steps that the diocese would take with Catholic Charities to address racism.

 In November 2020, Sacred Heart Catholic Church and New Testament Baptist Church in Brewster suffered damage from arson attacks.
 The damage to Sacred Heart was minor, but New Testament was damaged beyond repair.
 A suspect in both crimes was arrested in March 2022.

-As of 2023, Daly is the bishop of Spokane.
+In February 2025, Daly urged voters in Washington State to contact the state legislature to oppose a bill requiring clergy to report sexual abuse of children, even if knowledge of the crime is gained during confession.
+After a lawsuit against Washington State by the US Department of Justice, the state agreed not to require disclosure of evidence gained during confession.